CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

 * Understand which Python packages are already installed
 * Install useful Python packages for the Network Programmability Ninja

+When a Python virtual enviroment is installed, it is pretty bare bones, only including a local copy of the Python interpreter and a few Python packages.
+You will need to update the Python packages and install new Python packages for this lab.

 #### Step 1: Understanding which Python Packages are Installed

 Once a virtual environment is created, a few specific packages are automatically installed.
 However, sometimes when